Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Vistani.md

 , There'sanoldwindmillontheroadbetweenthevil­ lage ofBarovia and the town ofVallaki.
 It should be avoided at all costs!
 (TheVistani refuse to say more.)

-, Itiswisetosticktotheroad.Wilddruids,wayward ghosts, and packs of wolves and werewolves haunt the Svalich Woods.
+, Itiswisetosticktotheroad.Wilddruids,wayward ghosts, and packs of wolves and werewolves haunt the [[Svalich Woods]].

 BELIEFS AND SUPERSTITIONS